Benny514/NikomDaEpick/README.md

-- I’m Pérez/Nikom
+- I’m Pérez
 - Currently learning Python, C# and C++.
 - I rarely write articles.
-- Founder of Nikom Hats Inc.
+- Founder of NHI
-- Reach me benjamin.yavar.hokma23@gmail.com
-- Paradox and DogeDoge are cool,
+- Paradox and DogeDoge are cool
-- Fun fact: I like girls.

-  Can I leave now?
-I'm lazy enough to actually make this read me better.
+I'm too lazy to update this